fuzzy-tribble/python3_fluency/README.md

 ## Run locally

-Clone the repo and run on your local jupyter server
+Clone the repo and run on your local Jupyter server

+Visit https://jupyter.org/install for instructions on how to setup your local server

 ## Run in the cloud